-In a medium saucepan over medium heat, combine butter, granulated sugar, milk, and cocoa powder.
+- In a medium saucepan over medium heat, combine the butter, granulated sugar, milk, and cocoa powder.
 Bring to a boil, stirring occasionally.
-Once the mixture is at a full rolling boil, boil for one minute.
+Once the mixture is at a full rolling boil, boil for 1 minute.

-Let sit at room temperature until cooled and hardened, or about 20 to 30 minutes.
+- Let them sit at room temperature until cooled and hardened, or about 20 to 30 minutes.

 (From Amanda’s Cookin’)